 Whilst many players are used to the heat and often train in hot climates, the toll it takes on the body, especially in later rounds often means that it can be a huge factor and often affects performances.

-In total there is just over $50 million on offer for the US Open.
+In total there is just over $60.1 million on offer for the US Open (2022).
 The prize money available means that it’s the richest tournament of the year, and by a fair distance.
 Although exchange rates do come into factor when deciding this, but even then, it’s still a healthy amount over the other 3 Grand Slams.

 Prize money is split evenly between the men’s and women’s games.
-The prize money for each round continues to rise the further you get, with the winners picking up cheques for $3 million in the latest tournament, also the most of any of the four majors.
-Please be aware that in 2020 there will be no qualifiers or mixed doubles at the US Open
+The prize money for each round continues to rise the further you get, with the winners picking up cheques for $2.6 million in the latest tournament, also the most of any of the four majors.

 In the last few years, the men’s game has seen a real mix of players step up to win the US Open.
-Rafael Nadal, Stan Wawrinka, Novak Djokovic and Marin Cilic are the last four winners.
+Carlos Alcaraz, Daniil Medvedev, Dominic Thiem, Rafael Nadal and Novak Djokovic are the last five winners.
 But, what you often find, before this streak, is that one or two players have dominated.

-Roger Federer has been the driving force in the modern-day history, winning 5 times in a row from 2004 to 2008.
-Other notable winners have been that of Pete Sampras, Andy Murray, Ivan Lendl, Jimmy Connors and John McEnroe.
+Roger Federer has been the driving force in the modern-day history, winning five times in a row from 2004 to 2008.
+Other notable winners have been Pete Sampras, Andy Murray, Ivan Lendl, Jimmy Connors and John McEnroe.

 In the Open era, there are 3 players that are tied for most men’s titles.
-They are Jimmy Connors, Pete Sampras and Roger Federer, each winning 5 titles each.
+They are Jimmy Connors, Pete Sampras and Roger Federer, each winning five titles each.

 But, whilst the US have previously had strong showings at the US Open, there hasn’t been an American male winner of the event since Andy Roddick in 2003.
 This is probably one of the reasons why numbers are down in terms of visitors from the early 2000 period.

-The Women’s game follows a similar pattern to the men’s game to be honest.
-Serena Williams has been the best the game has seen for many a year and has won 6 times in total, with three of those victories coming in 2012 to 2014.
-But, 4 out of the last 6 winners were seeded outside of the top ten and considered to be relative outsiders coming into the tournament.
-Flavia Pennetta in 2015 was seeded 25, Sloane Stephens was unseeded in 2017, Naomi Osaka was seeded 20 in 2018 and Bianca Andreescu the 15th seed in 2019.
+The Women’s game follows a similar pattern to the men’s.
+Serena Williams has been the best the game has seen for many a year and has won six times in total, with three of those victories coming between 2012 to 2014.
+But, five out of the last eight winners were seeded outside of the top ten or unseeded and considered to be relative outsiders coming into the tournament.
+Flavia Pennetta in 2015 was seeded 25, Sloane Stephens was unseeded in 2017, Naomi Osaka was seeded 20 in 2018 and Bianca Andreescu was the 15th seed in 2019.
+The 2021 Champion, Emma Raducanuc, was not only unseeded but had to come through qualifying to enter the main tournament.
+This was the first time a qualifier has won any of the four Grand Slams.

-It’s Chris Evert and Serena Williams that are tied at the top of the most single titles ever, with 6 each.
-Evert dominated through the seventies and early eighties, whilst Williams’ form came in the late nineties, through to the mid two thousand and tens.
+It’s Chris Evert and Serena Williams that are tied at the top of the most single titles ever, with six each.
+Evert dominated through the seventies and early eighties, whilst Williams’ form came in the late nineties, through to the mid 2010s.

 The first US Open was actually held on grass courts at the Newport Casino in Rhode Island.
 The tournament was pretty much an instant hit and each year they were finding they were oversubscribed with players for the next event.